9 Major Steps That Should Be In Your UDI Implementation Plan

 - Review source documents against gathered information

-2. Amend label/packaging composition and components; order by device compliance date
+2. Amend label/packaging composition and components; order by the device compliance date

 o Develop label sign-off process to include all impacted areas

 o ADIC Technology will work for you?
 Concatenated, Stacked, 2-D Matrix?
-What are the technology capabilities of your trading partners.
+What are the technical capabilities of your trading partners?

 o What packaging changes are required to accommodate new labels?

 o Determine what the global considerations for label changes are.
 Do other regulatory agencies need to approve label changes?
-Will amended or new device submissions be required?
+Did will amend or new device submissions be required?